The 32GB iPhone 7 is tempting but many of you will be better off buying another version of the iPhone 7 or iPhone 7 Plus.

 32GB simply isn’t going to be enough storage for many of you.
 Many apps require hundreds of megabytes of space.
 Individually, that doesn’t seem like much.
 Collectively, it’s a ton.
 And apps are just the beginning of the potential nightmare.

 Want to shoot a bunch of 4K video?
 You’d better have a ton of space because they’ll fill up your storage quick.
-Take it from me, a 64GB iPhone 6s user who constantly has to delete photos, videos and other files to make room for new photos, videos, and other files.

 It’s not just 4K video either.
 Regular video will take its toll on your iPhone’s storage space.
 So will the photos you’ll inevitably want to shoot with the iPhone 7’s fantastic camera.
 So will Live Photos, if you’re into those.
-So will the selfies you shoot with the new 7MP front-facing camera.
+So will the selfies you shoot with the iPhone 7’s 7MP front-facing camera.

 On top of that, a standard iPhone “configuration uses approximately 4GB to 6GB of space (including iOS and built-in apps) depending on the model and settings.”
 So when you buy a 32GB iPhone 7 you’re essentially buying a 28GB iPhone 7.